pdcgomes/XCActionBar/README.md

 Built-in __Surround With NSNumber Literal__ and __Surround With NSString Literal__ demo:
 ![image](demo3.gif)

+For more demos, please check out this [page](https://github.com/pdcgomes/XCActionBar/wiki/Demos), we'll be updating it over time.

 ###Motivation:

 I always try to accomplish as much as I possibly can without ever moving my hands away from the keyboard, there's simply no other means of input that feels quite as natural or efficient.